AlexandriaILS/Alexandria/README.md

 It should include:

-* open web view for patrons
+* 🟠 open web view for patrons
-* searching by various fields
+* 🟠 searching by various fields
-* a locked-down web view for library staff
+* 🟠 a locked-down web view for library staff
-* ability to add new titles
+* 🟢 ability to add new titles
-* ability to import titles by MARC record
+* 🟢 ability to import titles by MARC record
-* hold management
+* 🟠 hold management
-* email notification capabilities
+* 🔴 email notification capabilities
-* handle fines with Stripe
+* 🔴 handle fines with Stripe
-* support for multiple locations
+* 🟢 support for multiple locations
+* 🟢 support for multiple systems
-* support for books checked out by staff (no due date)
+* 🔴 support for books checked out by staff (no due date)
-* support for books that need to be weeded
+* 🔴 support for books that need to be weeded
-* support for replacing weeded books
+* 🔴 support for replacing weeded books

-* investigate adding bookstore functionality for sale of weeded materials
+* 🔴 investigate adding bookstore functionality for sale of weeded materials

 ...and probably more. ¯\\\_(ツ)_/¯